yutengzhang03/Action2Vision/README.md

 ### Global fine-tuning

-We also provide methods for global fine-tuning.
+We also provide methods for full fine-tuning.
 Though not recommended for this task, you can try on other projects.

 ```bash